daiemna/RnD-Pedestrian-Detection/README.md

 # RnD-Pedestrian-Detection

 ## Cascadded Classifier
- This is an open implimentation of Cascaded Classifier using [1]
+ This is an open implimentation of Cascaded Classifier using [1].
+Using strategy pattren to implement the algorithm.
 ### Functions:
 1. BoostedCascade(CvStatModel classifier);
 2. ~BoostedCascade();